awsdocs/amazon-textract-developer-guide/doc_source/how-it-works-analyzing.md

 |  Ana Carolina  |  123 Any Town  |

 For more information, see [Tables](how-it-works-tables.md)\.
 Selection elements can also be extracted from tables\.
 For more information, see [Selection elements](how-it-works-selectables.md)\.

+**Signatures in Document Analysis**
+Amazon Textract can detect the locations of signatures in text documents\.
+These are returned as geometry objects with bounding boxes that provide the location of a signature on the page, alongside the confidence that a signature is in that location\.
+If the signature feature is used by itself, Amazon Textract will return both signatures and standard text detection results\.
+Signature detection can be used in conjunction with other feature types such as forms, tables, and queries\.
+Using it with forms and tables allow signatures to be detected as part of a key value pair or within a table cell respectively\.

 **Queries in Document Analysis**
 When processing a document with Amazon Textract, you may add queries to your analysis to specify what information you need\.
 This involves passing a question, such as "What is the customer's social security number?" to Amazon Textract\.
 Amazon Textract will then find the information in the document for that question and return it in a response structure separate from the rest of the document's information\.
 For more information about this response structure, see [Query Response Structures](queryresponse.md)\.
 For more information on best practices for query use, see [Best Practices for Queries](bestqueries.md)\.
 Queries can be processed alone, or in combination with any other `FeatureType`, such as Tables or Forms\.